munificent/game-programming-patterns/book/observer.markdown

 ## Observers Tomorrow

 Event systems and other observer-like patterns are incredibly common these days.
 They're a well-worn path.
 But if you write a few large apps using them, you start to notice something.
-A very large fraction of the code in your observers is really dumb boilerplate.
+A lot of the code in your observers is pretty dumb boilerplate.
 It's usually something like:

   1. Get notified that some state has changed.
   2. Imperatively modify some chunk of UI to reflect the new state.

 It's all, "Oh, the hero health is 7 now?
 Let me set the width of the health bar to 70 pixels."
-After a while, it gets pretty tedious.
-Computer science academics and software engineer practitioners have been trying to eliminate that tedium for a *long* time.
+After a while, that gets pretty tedious.
+Computer science academics and software engineers have been trying to eliminate that tedium for a *long* time.
 Their attempts have gone under a number of different names: "dataflow programming", "functional reactive programming", etc.

 While there have been some successes, usually in limited domains like audio processing or chip design, the holy grail still hasn't been found.
 In the meantime, a humbler step in that direction has started gaining traction.
 Many recent application frameworks now use "data binding".

-Unlike FRP, data binding doesn't try to entirely eliminate imperative code and doesn't try to architect your entire application around a giant declarative dataflow graph.
-What it does do is automate a bunch of the really tedious boilerplate where you're tweaking a UI element to reflect a change to some value.
+Unlike more ambitious approaches, data binding doesn't try to entirely eliminate imperative code and doesn't try to architect your entire application around a giant declarative dataflow graph.
+What it does do is automate a bunch of obvious busywork where you're tweaking a UI element to reflect a change to some value.

-Like other declarative systems, data binding is probably a bit too sloow and complex to be a good fit for the core of a game engine.
+Like other declarative systems, data binding is probably a bit too slow and complex to fit inside the core of a game engine.
 But I would be surprised if I didn't see it start making in-roads into less critical areas of the game like UI.

 In the meantime, the good old Observer pattern will still be there waiting for us.
-Sure, it's not as exciting as some hot technique that manages to cram both "functional" and "reactive" in its name, but it's dead simple and it works fine.
+Sure, it's not as exciting as some hot technique that manages to cram both "functional" and "reactive" in its name, but it's dead simple and it works.
 To me, those are often the two most important criteria for a solution.